Pasq104/SWDP-GeoGuesserProject/README.md

 This may include:

-* firmware
+* MCU firmware
 * application logic
-* interfaces and communication protocols

----

-## Documentation

-The **docs** folder includes project documentation such as:

-* design decisions
-* technical notes
-* development reports
-* diagrams and explanations
+* link to demonstration video

 ---